konstantinjdobler/nlp-research-template/README.md

 ## Development

 If you want to connect to a remote host machine with GPUs for development, we recommend the VS Code [Remote-SSH](https://code.visualstudio.com/docs/remote/ssh) extension.

+### Dev Containers **(recommended)**
-Ideally, you should also do your development inside docker to reduce a mismatch between training and development.
-There are two options:

-1. Use VS Code `Dev Containers`.
-They allow you to develop in VS Code inside a docker container with all necessary dependencies pre-installed.
+Ideally, you should also do your development inside the same docker container to reduce a mismatch between training and development.
+For this, use VS Code `Dev Containers`.
+They allow you to develop in VS Code inside a docker container with full support for IntelliSense, typehints and more.
 The template already contains a `.devcontainer` directory, where all the settings for it are stored - you can start right away!
-2. Start any development runs in a docker container just as you would for training like described above.
-This is more flexible but to get full type hinting, auto complete etc. you will need to create a `mamba` environment on the host machine with all the dependencies with `conda-lock install --name gpt5 conda-lock.yml`.
-Be careful to keep your `mamba` environment and docker image used for running things in sync.

 <details><summary>VS Code <code>Dev Container</code> example</summary>